conduktor/conduktor-docs/docs/testing/features/building-tests/test-scenarios.md

 # Test Scenarios

-Test Scenarios represent a set of tasks used to validate some functionality in your application, pipeline or service.
+Test Scenarios represent a set of tasks used to validate some functionality in your application, pipeline, or service.

 Test scenarios can be specified in two ways: